What is baby proofing?

 Baby proofing is unique to you and your baby

-Don’t run out there and purchase every baby proofing product under then sun.
-This is a commonly made mistake among new parents.
+Don’t run out there and purchase every baby proofing product under the sun.
+This is a commonly made mistake by new parents.

 Your little baby is a little individual.
-What interests your baby and holds its attention will be completely different to another baby.
-This also makes baby proofing completely unique to you.
+What interests your baby and holds its attention will be completely different from another baby.
+This also makes baby-proofing completely unique to you.

 Some babies love to climb dressers, while yours may love to flush the toilet and watch the water swirl.
-Watch you baby closely and how he interacts with objects around the house.
-You can always go out and purchase a baby proofing product after he shows an interest in dangerous behavior.
+Watch your baby closely and how he interacts with objects around the house.
+You can always go out and purchase a baby-proofing product after he shows an interest in dangerous behavior.

 Start with the important baby proofing products such as baby gates and electrical outlet plastic plugs.
 After you have the important basics installed, adapt to your child’s actions and add extra baby proofing products as needed.